arched-dev/flask-scheema/docs/source/configuration.rst

           :bdg-secondary:`Optional` :bdg-dark-line:`Global`

-        - The url for accessing the redoc documentation.
+        - The url for accessing the `ReDoc`_ documentation.
     *
         - .. data:: TITLE